K4resz/hassio-addons/meter_reader/README.md

 ## Configuration

+### Reader

 upd_interval: value in seconds to be used as interval between data refreshes.

-image_path: where to find the picture of your meter (camera)
+image_path: where to find the snapshot of your meter camera image

 initial: initial/current reading of your meter